Amtrak train in California partially derails after colliding with truck

 "Some of the cars have derailed but are still upright," the Ventura County Sheriff's Department tweeted.
 The train had eight cars, including a baggage car, dining car, two coaches, a lounge, and three sleepers, along with two locomotives, according to the Ventura County Fire Department.
 Three of the cars derailed, the fire department said, but it did not specify which ones.

-Approximately 198 passengers and 13 crew were evacuated from the train.
-Eight passengers, most with minor injuries, were transported to local hospitals, the Ventura County Sheriff's Department said.
-"One person transported via ambulance to a local hospital," the Ventura County Fire Department tweeted.
+Approximately 186 passengers and 13 crew were evacuated from the train.
+A total of 16 patients were taken to local hospitals, 15 of whom had minor injuries, the Ventura County Fire Department said.
+The truck driver was taken to a trauma center, the department said.

 According to dispatch audio from the Ventura County Fire Department, one crew member was injured in the collision and there was "severe damage" to the train.